OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/ArbGas_and_Fees.md

 The automatic adjustment mechanism depends on an “ArbGas pool” that is tracked by ArbOS.
 The ArbGas pool has a maximum capacity that is equal to 60 seconds of full-speed computation at the chain’s speed limit.
 ArbGas used by transactions is subtracted from the gas pool, and at the beginning of each new Ethereum block, ArbGas is added to the pool corresponding to full-speed execution for the number of timestamp seconds since the last block (subject to the maximum pool capacity).

-After adding the new gas to the pool, if the new gas pool size is G, the current ArbGas price is multiplied by (G + 210S) / (240S) where S is the ArbGas speed limit of the chain.
-This quantity will be 9/8 when G = 60S (the maximum gas pool size) and it will be 7/8 when G = 0.
+After adding the new gas to the pool, if the new gas pool size is G, the current ArbGas price is multiplied by (1350S - G) / (1200S) where S is the ArbGas speed limit of the chain.
+This quantity will be 7/8 when G = 60S (the maximum gas pool size) and it will be 9/8 when G = 0.

 #### The congestion limit

 The gas pool is also used to limit the amount of gas available to transactions at a particular timestamp.
 In particular, if a transaction could require more gas than is available in the gas pool, that transaction is rejected without being executed, returning a transaction receipt indicating that the transaction was dropped due to congestion.
 This prevents the chain from building up a backlog that is very long--if transactions are being submitted consistently faster than they can be validated, eventually the gas pool will become empty and transactions will be dropped.
-Meanwhile the transaction price will be escalating, so that the price mechanism can bring supply and demand back into alignment.
+Meanwhile the transaction price will be escalating, so that the price mechanism will be able to bring supply and demand back into alignment.

 #### ArbGas accounting and the second-price auction